The Will but Not Yet the Way

 This cluster assesses the degree to which buyers have a manageable supply base and are accurately predicting and communicating their production needs to suppliers.

-3. Average difference (over/under) between capacity booked and capacity utilized (N/A if buyer books product rather than capacity) and percentage of overall product volume booked as capacity
+- Average difference (over/under) between capacity or units booked and capacity or units utilized and percentage of overall product volume booked as capacity

-4. Percentage of overall product volume where supplier or agent provides SMV/SAM calculation
+- Percentage of overall product volume where supplier or agent provides SMV/SAM calculation and average deviance from planned production time

-6. Average number of modifications per order after tech pack confirmation deadline
+- Average # of modifications per order after tech pack confirmation deadline

 Cluster 2: Cost and Payment